List on Bids44 →

 Common Scams to Watch For (India 2026)

-Fake Service Records: Sellers might forge service stamps or create fake digital service records to make the car seem well-maintained.
-Always cross-verify the service history by calling the authorized Tata service center and providing the car’s VIN (Vehicle Identification Number).
-Any gaps or inconsistencies should be a major red flag.
+Fake Service Records: Sellers might forge service stamps or provide incomplete digital records to prove a clean service history.
+Always cross-verify service entries by calling the authorized Tata service center directly and providing them with the car’s VIN (Vehicle Identification Number).

 Seller’s Guide — How to Maximize Your Tata Safari Resale